 Libby Donald, Soprano

-Libby is an Australian born Soprano who has been living in Vancouver.
-After completing her degree in Vocal Performance at the Australian National University in her hometown of Canberra, Australia, she moved to Canada.
-Trained in opera, music theatre and film she has spent her time training, teaching and performing in Vancouver and Europe.
-She has been a participant at the Amalfi Coast Music and Arts festival in Italy, performing various operatic scenes and Mozart’s Le Nozze di Figaro.
-She is also a performer in the Edinburgh Fringe Festival in Scotland, and has appeared as a Madrigal singer in London’s Summer Music Festival.
+Libby is an Australian born and trained Soprano.
+After completing her degree in Vocal Performance at the Australian National University in her hometown of Canberra, Australia, made the move to Canada.
+Trained in opera, music theatre and film she has spent her time training, teaching and performing in Australia, Canada and Europe.
+She has been a participant at the Amalfi Coast Music and Arts festival in Italy, performing various operatic scenes and in Mozart’s “Le Nozze di Figaro”.
+She has also performed in the Edinburgh Fringe Festival in Scotland and appeared as a Madrigal singer in London’s Summer Music Festival.
 In 2017 she appeared as part of the ensemble in “Un Ballo in Maschera” (Heroic Opera & Opera Mariposa) and returned to the stage with Heroic Opera performing the role of the Overseer in Richard Strauss’s “ Elektra” in May 2018.
 Some of her other notable performances include scenes as Violetta (La Traviata), Antonia (The Tales of Hoffman), Musetta (La Bohéme) and Lakmé (Lakmé).
 Other performances include the role of Rowan in Britten’s The Little Sweep with Players and Singers, The First Lady in Luke Housner’s Summer Opera Workshop of The Magic Flute and as part of the ensemble in Donizetti’s L’elisir d’amore with Burnaby Lyric Opera.
 She is very excited to back working with Heroic Opera as the First Witch!

 Frantz started to learn music (piano) at age five with Director Mantia of Conservatorio di Musica di Roma.
 His passion for Lyric Opera logically led him to singing, and he is very grateful for the guidance from his voice teachers, Joseph Shore and Richard Williams.
 He has sung with Vancouver Opera, Burnaby Lyric Opera, Opera Mariposa, Heroic Opera, Opera Opulenza, North Shore Light Opera Society and Opera Pro Cantanti.
 While living in Paris, he performed with opera companies such as Choeurs Symphoniques de Paris, Allegro Assai, and Operacademy.